 You’d be forgiven for thinking the Whitechapel Gallery sits in a slightly unusual spot amongst the curry eateries of Brick Lane and the border of the City at Aldgate.
 It has, in fact, occupied this site for over a hundred years.
 It is the only gallery in Britain to ever show Picasso’s Guernica, and has developed a reputation for introducing artists to the UK – the first major shows of Pollock, Rothko, Hockney, Kahlo and Freud were all at the Whitechapel.
 Turner Prize-winning artist Rachel Whiteread’s beautiful bronze leaf commission occupies the gallery’s facade.

-Recently the gallery’s had a bit of a revamp but retains its ethos of showcasing new artists alongside established acts.
-The gallery hosts one paying exhibition each year to keep it open, so check before you visit if you’re on a budget.
+The gallery had a revamp a couple of years ago, but retains its ethos of showcasing new artists alongside established acts.
+It hosts one paying exhibition each year to keep it open, so check before you visit if you’re on a budget.